 Email → Snail Mail (USPS)

 Need a paper copy of an email for a person or agency?
-Here’s how to format it for USPS, when to use Certified + Electronic Return Receipt, and common pitfalls to avoid.
+Here's how to format it for USPS, when to use Certified + Electronic Return Receipt, and common pitfalls to avoid.
+Our snail mail online service makes this process seamless.

 Updated